Kenyan Film Supa Modo Charms New York Audience

 "After that encounter, I realised how selfish I was being," Mr Wainaina said.

-The film has been shown widely in Europe since its premier at the Berlinale Film Festival last year and has scooped up more than 20 international awards.
+The film has been shown widely in Europe since its premier at the Berlinale-Berlin International Film Festival last year and has scooped up more than 20 international awards.

 It is among 125 films in contention for audience- and jury-based awards at the New York International Children's Film Festival, which concludes on March 17.